wiiees/pyling23/classes/06_Bag_of_words_2.md

 -------

-### 2. 'Bag of words' (2/2)
+### 3. 'Bag of words' (2/2)

-bag of words adventure

-May include accuracy etc. here, and machine learning?
+Bag-of-words adventure!

+Part 1: 'feature engineering' to create a sentiment classifier.
+TODOs:
+- evaluation of our manual attempt.
+- split off data preprocessing; the .jsonl format, pandas.
+- train/test set division
+- adding some machine learning on top of our manual features: logistic regression.

+Part 2: 'feature extraction' using bag-of-words.

 -------

-### 3. Practicum: homework for next time
+### 4. Practicum: homework for next time

 Exercises:
 - [Section 12.
 More practice with lists and loops (also index)](../exercises/12_more_lists_and_loops.md): all exercises&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (`▄▅▁▁▂▄▅▁▁▂▂▂▂▁▁▁▂▁▁▁▁▁▁▂▄▅▁▁▄▅▁▁▂▂▂`)